Country Profile

 The Vanuatu Development Support Programme

-- The oath of allegiance procedure must normally be completed in the physical presence of a Commissioner for Oaths located in Vanuatu, Dubai, Hong Kong, or Singapore
+- Vanuatuâs CBI applications are processed quickly, although delays are sometimes incurred because of the oath of allegiance procedure having to be completed in the physical presence of a Commissioner for Oaths, located in Vanuatu, Dubai, Hong Kong or Singapore.